rudijs/ride-share-market-devops/docs/encryption.md

 - The plain text json will be ignored, you can safely delete it and copy again from keepass as required.
 - Important: Please ensure KeePass is updated with the current data that is encrypted.

+## SSL and SSH Key Management

+These keys need to be store *in a single line* in JSON file format.

+We need to convert a multi line file to a single line.

+- Prepare a multi line SSL or SSH key for encrypted JSON.
+- Example SSL key to a single line of text:
+- `tr "\n" ":" < rsm-logstash-forwarder.crt | sed -e 's/:/\\n/g'`